iposokhin/junk-drawer/README.md

 ## Interactive map

 ### Description
-An Interactive map wrote on native JavaScript.
+Interactive map ( v1 ) written in native JavaScript.
 It work via easy SVG manipulation.
 Unfortunately, it doesn't work in Internet Explorer.
 If someone know how do it then write me or make a pull request.

+Version 2 ( v2 ) was written in JavaScript using a library Snap.svg.

 ### Demo
-Demo on my youtube [channel](https://youtu.be/J5P-4pHzh6E).
+Demo v1 on my youtube [channel](https://youtu.be/J5P-4pHzh6E).
+Demo v2 on my youtube [channel](https://youtu.be/PLgkDVAbYQk).